Decline in insect populations

-An increasing number of scientific studies are reporting substantial declines in insect populations worldwide.
 Most commonly, the declines involve reductions in abundance, though in some cases entire species are going extinct.
 The declines are far from uniform.
 In some localities, there have been reports of increases in overall insect population, and some types of insects appear to be increasing in abundance across the world.

-Some of the insects most affected include bees, butterflies, moths, beetles, dragonflies and damselflies.
-Anecdotal evidence has been offered of much greater apparent abundance of insects in the 20th century; recollections of the windscreen phenomenon are an example.
+Not all insect orders are affected in the same way; most affected are bees, butterflies, moths, beetles, dragonflies and damselflies.
+Many of the remaining insect groups have received less research to date.
+Also, comparative figures from earlier decades are often not available.
+In the few major global studies, estimates of the total number of insect species at risk of extinction range between 10% and 40%, though all of these estimates have been fraught with controversy.